Asymptotics of the Mittag-Leffler function $E_a(z)$ on the negative real axis when $a\to 1$

-It is the purpose of this paper to examine in detail the asymptotic expansion of the Mittag-Leffler function $E_a(z)$ on the negative real axis as the parameter $a\to 1$.
-We shall apply the analysis described in \cite{P} (which is based on that in \cite{Olv}) to determine the form of the exponentially small expansion in this limit.
-This is carried out in Section 2 with our main result being stated in Theorem 1 at the beginning of Section 3.
+It is the purpose of this paper to examine in detail the asymptotic expansion of the Mittag-Leffler function $E_a(-x)$ on the negative real axis as the parameter $a\to 1$.
+In order for the paper to be self-contained we repeat part of the analysis described in \cite{P} which is given in the appendix.
+This enables the determination of the form of the exponentially small expansion in this limit and how the single exponential $e^{-x}$ makes its appearance.
+This is our main result and is stated in Theorem 1 at the beginning of Section 3.
 We supply numerical results in Section 4 that confirm the accuracy of our expansion. {\arabic{section}.\arabic{equation}} The two-parameter Mittag-Leffler function $E_{a,b}(z)$ satisfies the recursion property

-which, upon application $M$ times, yields the result \bee E_a(z)=-\sum_{k=1}^M\frac{z^{-k}}{\g(1-ak)}+R_M(a;z),\qquad R_M(a;z)=z^{-M} E_{a,1-aM}(z). \ee The finite sum on the right-hand side of (\ref{e21}) is seen to correspond to the first $M$ terms of the asymptotic expansion $H(z)$ in (\ref{e13}).
+Application of this result $M$ times, where $M$ is an arbitrary positive integer, yields the result for $E_{a,1}(z)\equiv E_a(z)$ \bee E_a(z)=-\sum_{k=1}^M\frac{z^{-k}}{\g(1-ak)}+R_M(a;z),\qquad R_M(a;z)=z^{-M} E_{a,1-aM}(z). \ee The finite sum on the right-hand side of (\ref{e21}) corresponds to the first $M$ terms of the asymptotic expansion $H(z)$ in (\ref{e13}).
 We put $z=xe^{i\ta}$, where it is sufficient to consider $0\leq\ta\leq\pi$ since $E_a(xe^{-i\ta})$ is given by the conjugate value.